biobakery/metawibele/README.md

 	* File name:
 	$OUTPUT\_DIR/prioritization/$BASENAME\_unsupervised\_prioritization.rank.tsv
-	$OUTPUT\_DIR/prioritization/$BASENAME\_unsupervised\_prioritization.priority.tsv
-	* These files are the results of unsupervised prioritization based on ecological properties.
+	* These are the results of unsupervised prioritization based on ecological properties.
 Each of protein family has a numeric priority score.
 	* `$BASENAME_unsupervised_prioritization.rank.tsv` is the overall ranking for all protein families.
-	* `$BASENAME_unsupervised_prioritization.priority.tsv`is one subset of unsupervised prioritization results with higher priority scores.

 	**2. supervised prioritization: numeric ranking**